Projective Splitting with Forward Steps: Asynchronous and Block-Iterative Operator Splitting: Convergence Analysis

 We next consider the first term in~\eqref{eqGrad}.
 Rearranging the update equations for Algorithm~\ref{AlgfullyAsync} as given in Lemma \ref{lemUpdates}, we may write [3]

 Using $G_n = I$, the squared norm in the first term of~\eqref{eqGrad} may be written as

 In the above, (a) uses Lemma~\ref{lemBasic}, while (b) is obtained by substituting \eqref{eqRearrange1}-\eqref{eqRearrange2} into the first squared norm and using $y_i^k =T_i x_i^k$ for $i\in\Iforw$ in the second, and then using Lemma~\ref{lemBasic} on both terms.
 Finally, (c) uses Lemma~\ref{lemBasic}, the Lipschitz continuity of $T_i$, and Assumption \ref{assStep}.
 For each $i=1,\ldots,n$, we have that $G_i$ is a bounded operator, the sequences $\{z^{l(i,k)}\}$, $\{x_i^k\}$, and $\{w_i^{l(i,k)}\}$ are already known to be bounded, $\{\rho_i^{l(i,k)}\}$ is bounded by Assumption~\ref{assStep}, and for $i\in\Iback$, $\{e_i^{s(i,k)}\}$ is bounded by Asssumption~\ref{assErr}.
 We conclude that the right hand side of~\eqref{lastBound1} is bounded.
-Therefore, the first term in~\eqref{eqGrad} is bounded and the sequence $\{\nabla\varphi_k\}$ must be bounded. \end{proof}
+Therefore, the first term in~\eqref{eqGrad} is bounded and the sequence $\{\nabla\varphi_k\}$ must be bounded. \ourqed \end{proof}

-The second technical lemma establishes a lower bound for the affine function $\varphi_k$ evaluated at the current point, proving that it is nonegative and ``large enough" to guarantee weak convergence of the method.
+The second technical lemma establishes a lower bound for the affine function $\varphi_k$ evaluated at the current point \col{which is similar to \eqref{eqSimpleLow}.
+This shows that the cut provided by the hyperplane is ``deep enough"} to guarantee weak convergence of the method.
 The lower bound applies to the quantity $\psi_k$ defined in \eqref{defPsi}: this quantity is easier to analyze than $\phi_k$ and Lemma~\ref{LemPsiAndPhi} asserts that the difference between the two converges to zero.

-\begin{lemma} Suppose that assumptions~\ref{AssMonoProb}-\ref{assStep} hold.
+\begin{lemma} Suppose that assumptions~\ref{AssMonoProb}-\ref{assErr} hold.
 Suppose $\pi_k>0$ for all $k\geq M$.
 Then there exists $\xi_2>0$ such that

-\end{lemma} \begin{proof} For $k\geq M$, we have [3]
+\end{lemma} \begin{proof} For $k\geq M$, we have

 In the above derivation, (a) follows by substitution of~\eqref{eqBack} into the $\Iback$ terms and algebraic manipulation of the $\Iforw$ terms.
 Next, (b) follows by algebraic manipulation of the $\Iback$ terms and substitution of~\eqref{eqXForw} into the $\Iforw$ terms.
 Finally, (c) is justified by using~\eqref{err1} in Assumption~\ref{assErr} and the Lipschitz continuity of $T_i$ for $i\in\Iforw$.